CodemasonHQ/docs/quickstart.md

 Your application will now be running at `http://<docker-ip>`

-> We recommend using [Kitematic](https://kitematic.com/), as it provides an intuitive user interface for running Docker containers.
+> {tip} We recommend using [Kitematic](https://kitematic.com/) if you're unfamiliar with Docker, as it provides an intuitive user interface for running Docker containers.

 <a name="deploy-dreams"></a>
 ## Deploy dreams